How to Dodge in Cyberpunk 2077

 While dodging can be used during melee combat, it can also be used during firefights to do some quick, evasive maneuvers towards cover, or, if you are feeling aggressive, towards an enemy, dodging projectiles left and right.

 In this guide, we will be looking at the several dodging maneuvers you can do and their applications while in combat so you can avoid damage and flawlessly get through a conflict unharmed.

 How Do You Dodge?

-There are a variety of ways on how you can dodge but most of these maneuvers involve the Crouch button and the Sprint button, or a combination of both.
+There are a variety of ways to dodge in Cyberpunk 2077 but most of these maneuvers involve the Crouch button and the Sprint button, or a combination of both.